-A) A candidate possessing B. Sc.
-Degree with minimum 50% marks with chemistry/ biochemistry/ microbiology/ botany/zoology/biotechnology/life sciences as principal subject with chemistry at B. Sc.
-I, and B. Pharm who have passed the entrance examination conducted by the Shivaji University shall be held eligible for admission to M. Sc.
-Course Microbiology.
-Students from other Universities with B. Sc.
-General Degree and who have passed the entrance examination conducted by the University are also eligible.
+A candidate possessing B.Sc.
+Degree with minimum 50% marks with Biotechnology/ Chemistry/Biochemistry/Microbiology/Botany/Zoology/B,Pharm/ MBBS / B.E. / B.Sc.
+Agri /life sciences as principal subject with chemistry at B.Sc.
+I, and who have passed the entrance examination conducted by the Shivaji University shall be held eligible for admission to M.Sc.
+Students from other Universities with B.Sc.
+General degree and who have passed the entrance examination conducted by the University are also eligible